p2kmgcl/vktr/CONTRIBUTING.md

 2. Implement tests for the created definition.
 3. Write a function which solves every test you created, being sure that you add proper documentation and all the necessary assertions.
+4. Export your created function from src/index.js file

 ## Code review process